-If there is no floppy disk found in the drive, the error message "Floppy not found!" appears.

-If the correct BIOS file is not found in the floppy disk, the error message "P4C800.ROM not found!"

-4. Insert the floppy disk that contains the BIOS file.
-If the P4C800.ROM file is found in the floppy disk, EZ Flash performs the BIOS update process and automatically reboots the system when done.
+- If there is no floppy disk found in the drive, the error message "Floppy not found!" appears. - If the correct BIOS file is not found in the floppy disk, the error message "P4P800.ROM not found!" is displayed.
+Make sure to rename the downloaded BIOS file as "P4P800.ROM". - 4.
+Insert the floppy disk that contains the BIOS file.
+If all the necessary files are found in the floppy disk, EZ Flash performs the BIOS update process and automatically reboots the system when done.